-Block: A block is part of a report fragment which shares the same concept arrangement pattern.
+Block: A block is part of a report fragment, a fact set, which shares the same concept arrangement pattern.
+Synonyms for block include "fact set".

-1.18.
-An exemplar is an example of a speific report fragment which exists in some other business report.
+1.20.
+An exemplar is an example of a speific report fragment which exists in some other report.

-An exemplar is defined as an example of some specific report fragment which exists within some business report.
+An exemplar20 is defined as an example of some specific report fragment which exists within some business report.

-1.19.
+1.21.
 A template is an example of a specific report fragment which is provided to begin the process of creating that specific report fragment.

-A template is defined a representation of a specific report fragment which is used in the process of creating a business report.
+A template21 is defined a representation of a specific report fragment which is used in the process of creating a business report.